How to create and consume Soap Web Service in ASP.NET Core

 After that open the project using the latest Visual Studio and rebuild the solution.

-IV.
 Add Soap Service Reference for SoapDemo service on ASP.NET Core Application

 Now, we are ready to consume the soap service that we created above.
 Run your soap service and follow the steps below.